alireza-ranjbar/vue-autocomplete/README.md

 AutoCompleteComponent is a Vue 3 component for creating an autocomplete input field.
 It allows users to filter and select items from a list as they type in the input field.

-## Installation

-To use the AutoCompleteComponent, you need to create a Vue 3 project.

 ## Usage
 ### Component File
 Add the following code as AutoCompleteComponent.vue: